 The term (“Term”) of this Agreement shall commence on the Effective Date and shall expire on the earlier of (i) ten (10) years from the Effective Date, (ii) the Termination Date, or (iii) on a date selected by the mutual consent of the Parties.

 2.3 Commodity Transactions and Related Agreements .
-In conducting Long Term Commodity Transactions, Mid Term Commodity Transactions, Short Term Commodity Transactions, Other Transactions, or in entering Related Agreements, Energy Manager shall be the contracting party with all respective Third Party Suppliers, Power Purchasers, Transporters and Transmission Providers, under all Fuel Supply Agreements, Power Sales Agreements, Related Agreements and agreements for Risk Management Services and Other Transactions, unless otherwise agreed by Owner and Energy Manager; provided however, that Owner shall have the right to negotiate and execute Related Agreements with Third Parties as part of its development activities prior to Financial Close for the Project, or where otherwise required to comply with the requirements of the Lenders or a Project Financing and PROVIDED FURTHER that Energy Manager shall not be obligated to enter into Fuel Interconnection Agreements or Transmission Interconnection Agreements.
-All transactions between Owner and Energy Manager with respect to Long Term Commodity Transactions, Mid Term Commodity Transactions or Short Term Commodity Transactions, Risk Management Services or Other Transactions shall be entered into pursuant to the applicable Implementation Agreement and, upon such transaction being consummated under an Implementation Agreement, the terms and provisions contained in such applicable Implementation Agreement shall govern the performance of the parties thereunder.
+In conducting Long Term Commodity Transactions, Mid Term Commodity Transactions, Short Term Commodity Transactions, Other Transactions, or in entering Related Agreements, Energy Manager shall be the contracting Party with all respective Third Party Suppliers, Power Purchasers, Transporters and Transmission Providers, under all Fuel Supply Agreements, Power Sales Agreements, Related Agreements and agreements for Risk Management Services and Other Transactions, unless otherwise agreed by Owner and Energy Manager; provided however, that Owner shall have the right to negotiate and execute Related Agreements with Third Parties as part of its development activities prior to Financial Close for the Project, or where otherwise required to comply with the requirements of the Lenders or a Project Financing and PROVIDED FURTHER that Energy Manager shall not in any instance be obligated to enter into Fuel Interconnection Agreements or Transmission Interconnection Agreements.
+All transactions between Owner and Energy Manager with respect to Long Term Commodity Transactions, Mid Term Commodity Transactions or Short Term Commodity Transactions, Risk Management Services or Other Transactions shall be entered into pursuant to the applicable Implementation Agreement and, upon such transaction being consummated under an Implementation Agreement, the terms and provisions contained in such applicable Implementation Agreement shall govern the performance of the Parties thereunder.

 2.4 Relationship of Parties .

-This Agreement shall not make any Party an agent, partner, joint venturer, fiduciary, or legal representative of any other Party for any purpose whatsoever.
-Neither Party is authorized to assume or create any obligation, liability, or responsibility, expressed or implied, on behalf of or in the name of any other Party or to bind any other Party to any Third Party in any manner whatsoever.
+(a) This Agreement shall not make any Party an agent, partner, joint venturer, fiduciary, or legal representative of any other Party for any purpose whatsoever.
+Unless otherwise expressly agreed, neither Party is authorized to assume or create any obligation, liability, or responsibility, expressed or implied, on behalf of or in the name of any other Party or to bind any other Party to any Third Party in any manner whatsoever.
 The relationship of Energy Manager as set forth in this Agreement is that of an independent contractor.
 Any provision of this Agreement that appears to give Owner a measure of control over the details of the Services shall be deemed to mean that Energy Manager shall follow the provisions hereof in order to accomplish the desires of Owner, but Owner shall look to Energy Manager for results only and shall have no right at any time to direct or supervise Energy Manager’s servants or employees in the performance of such work or as to the manner, means, and method in which the Services are performed.
 No one employed by Energy Manager shall be deemed to be an employee, agent or servant of Owner.

+(b) Energy Manager shall not be responsible for any business opportunities that may not be realized by Owner, and Energy Manager does not represent or warrant that (i) it will be able to consummate any particular transaction or (ii) it will communicate to Owner all potential transactions that it may become aware of.

+(c) Energy Manager is in the business of buying and selling Power products throughout the United States for its own account or for the account of others and will continue to do so notwithstanding this Agreement.
+Energy Manager may engage in whatever activities it chooses, even where those activities compete with Owner’s Facility or Energy Manager’s provision of Services hereunder.
+These activities of Energy Manager need not be disclosed to Owner and shall not give rise to any liability of Energy Manager under this Agreement.